maelvls/prowdig/README.md

 # Prow dig

+> **🚧 prowdig does not support Ginkgo v2 logs yet.
+Ginkgo v2's output format drastically changed, meaning
+> that a lot of the parser needs to be re-written. 🚧**

 Dig into Prow logs of cert-manager to find which test cases have a timeout too high compared to the "passed" runs of that test.
 You must have read access to the bucket `gs://jetstack-logs` in order to run prowdig.
 To log in to the bucket, run: